 THIS IS A DETAILED IN-DEPTH ARTICLE ON THE MOST FREQUENTLY ASKED QUESTIONS ON PHACO SURGERY (CATARACT REMOVAL SURGERY) WHICH TRIES TO CLEAR ALL THE COMMON DOUBTS IN SIMPLE & EASY TO UNDERSTAND LANGUAGE.

-SPEND A FEW MINUTES AND READ IT PATIENTLY & THOROUGHLY TILL THE END TO CLARIFY ALL THE MISCONCEPTIONS REGARDING THE CATARACT SURGERY OF EYES
+SPEND A FEW MINUTES AND READ IT PATIENTLY & THOROUGHLY TILL THE END TO CLARIFY ALL THE MISCONCEPTIONS REGARDING THE PHACOEMULSIFICATION SURGERY OF EYES FOR CATARACT REMOVAL.

 Q1.
 I have cataract in both eyes.
 How early / in which Season can I get them operated?
 Can both eyes be operated simultaneously?